 If you are giving loperamide to your child, read the package label carefully to make sure that it is the right product for the age of the child.
 Loperamide should not be given to a child younger than 2 years of age.
 Check the package label to find out how much medication the child needs.
 If you know how much your child weighs, give the dose that matches that weight on the chart.
 If you don't know your child's weight, give the dose that matches your child's age.
 Ask your child's doctor if you don't know how much medication to give your child.

 If you are taking loperamide liquid, do not use a household spoon to measure your dose.
 Use the measuring cup that came with the medication or use a spoon made especially for measuring liquid medication.

-If you are taking nonprescription (over-the-counter) loperamide and your symptoms get worse or if your diarrhea lasts longer than 48 hours, stop taking this medication and call your doctor.
+If you are taking loperamide for acute diarrhea and your symptoms get worse or if your diarrhea lasts longer than 48 hours, stop taking this medication and call your doctor.

 Other uses for this medicine